calway/Metro-UI-CSS/source/components/toggle-button/README.md

 # Toggle Button

 Toggle Button is a component that creates a group of buttons where only one can be active at a time, similar to radio buttons but with a different visual style.
-It's also known as "n8n radio buttons" in some contexts.
+It's also known as `n8n radio buttons` in some contexts.

 ## Usage